CumulusNetworks/docs/content/cumulus-linux-513/Whats-New/_index.md

 - Cumulus Linux 5.9.2 (<span class="a-tooltip">[LTS](## "Long-Term Support")</span>) on any Spectrum 1, Spectrum-2, and Spectrum-3 switch; You **cannot** package upgrade from Cumulus Linux 5.9.2 (LTS) on a Spectrum-4 or later switch.

 To upgrade to Cumulus Linux 5.13 from a release that does not support package upgrade or optimized image upgrade, you can install an image with {{<link url="Upgrading-Cumulus-Linux/#image-upgrade" text="ONIE">}}.

+### Maximum Number of NVUE Revisions

+Cumulus Linux 5.13 includes a new option to set the {{<link url="NVUE-CLI/#maximum-revisions-limit" text="maximum number of revisions">}} after which NVUE deletes older revisions automatically.
+The default setting is 100.
+After upgrading to Cumulus Linux 5.13, the first time you run the `nv config apply` command, NVUE deletes older revisions if the number of revisions on the switch is greater than 100.

 ### Linux Configuration Files Overwritten